sebastian-wahl/SWEN2_TourPlanner/Protocol.md

 - `MapquestService`:
     - API calls to MapQuest

+Every service has a concrete implementation called `...Impl` that implements all methods.
+The Tour and TourLog Services also have Helper classes, located in the util folder, which serve the purpose of accessing MapQuest and creating PDF files respectively.

+Every service has a controller called `...Controller` that defines every REST Endpoint the user can access.

 ## Lessons learned

 We learned that communication when working as a team is one of the most important things.